 Today, in many facilities, architects, engineers and security managers are working together to design lobbies that work for everyone.
 In both new construction and building retrofit projects, access control is being planned and designed into the architecture, rather than added on at a later date.
 This includes physical barriers, queuing, mechanical and optical turnstiles; card readers and metal scanning portals; individual search areas; biometric identity verification systems; and informational signage.

 More attention to less obvious access points.
-Today, as building security plans are being re-thought, attention is focused on all the portals where any type of threat – physical or biological – could enter the facility.
+Today, as building security plans are being re-thought, and during building security planning attention is focused on all the portals where any type of threat – physical or biological – could enter the facility.

 Planners are addressing access control issues on loading docks with such responses as formal security procedures and policies; video surveillance; video motion detection and tracking software; training for security officers, loading dock supervisors and drivers on proactive steps to thwart agressors; and the hardening of the structure to withstand bomb blasts.